N33t/WallE/source/README.txt

 		-> Final plan-evaluation.
 Evaluate all plans (penalty points for some bad plans?)

 	-> GameMap
-		-> Update readMap function to support colors (Djoni) -> Remake goals to jobs (Samuel)
-			-> Create job data structure
-			-> Create data structure for holding jobs
+		-> jobs
 			-> Heuristic for agents.
 Give most appropriate job to agent -> Pre-condition, post-condition
 		-> Function to delete plans

 	-> Conflicts
 		-> Conflict Resolution (Flowchart) (Carl)
 		-> Detection (how?
 Where? - Hard conflict detection while building plan)

-	-> Bug fixes
-		-> Map with more than 1 agent makes WallE say that there are 0 agents on the map.
-Fix (Nikolaj) It's a problem with GameMap.getUnsolvedGoal();
-			Not fixed, since it will be changed to job anyway.

 ------------------How to run